Cranley Gardens railway station: History

-The branch line from the Great Northern Railway's (GNR's) station at Highgate to Alexandra Palace was built by the Muswell Hill Railway (MHR) and opened on 24 May 1873.
+The branch line from the Great Northern Railway's (GNR) station at Highgate to Alexandra Palace was built by the Muswell Hill Railway (MHR) and opened on 24 May 1873.
 Cranley Gardens station opened on 2 August 1902.
 In 1911, the line was taken over by the GNR.
-After the Railways Act 1921 created the Big Four railway companies, the line became part of the London & North Eastern Railway (LNER) from 1923.
-The LNER closed the station on 1 December 1930 and reopened it in July 1932.
+After the Railways Act 1921 created the Big Four railway companies, the line became part of the London & North Eastern Railway (LNER) from 1923, which closed the station on 1 December 1930 and reopened it in July 1932.